metabase/metabase/docs/users-guide/05-visualizing-results.md

 ![Line + bar](images/visualizations/combo-chart.png)

 Metabase will pick one of your series to display as a line, and another to display as a bar by default.
-Open up the visualization settings to change which series are lines, bars, or areas, and to change other per-series settings like colors.
+Open up the visualization settings to change which series are lines, bars, or areas, as well as to change per-series settings like colors.
 Click the down arrow icon on the right of a series to see additional options:

 ![Line + bar](images/visualizations/combo-chart-settings.png)

-To use a Line + Bar chart, you'll either need to have two or more metrics selected in the Summarize By section of your question, with one or two grouping columns, like this…
+To use a Line + Bar chart, you'll either need to have two or more metrics selected in the Summarize By section of your question, with one or two grouping columns, like this:

 ![Data for Line + Bar chart](images/visualizations/combo-chart-data-1.png)

-…or you'll need a question with a single metric and with two grouping columns, like this:
+Or you'll need a question with a single metric and two grouping columns, like this:

 ![Data for Line + Bar chart](images/visualizations/combo-chart-data-2.png)